michealengland/webpack-lunch-and-learn/readme.md

 Run `npm test`.

 5. Next we'll create some directories to plan out our build structure.
 This includes src, dist, and build.

+## Step 02, Configuration
+While it isn't required to use a webpack.config file, we're going to use one in this demo.

+1. Create a file in the root directory call webpack.config.js.
+Webpack will automatically look for this file.
+This file will tell webpack where to look for files and what to do with them.
+For this demo we'll be using the simple configuration that can be found here [https://webpack.js.org/concepts/configuration/][https://webpack.js.org/concepts/configuration/].

+2. Next we must update our scripts so that we can use 'npm run dev' and make webpack run our changes.